SuperAce25/RepData_PeerAssessment1/PA1_template.md

-The mean of the data without NAs is **10766.19**, it increased from the original value: **9354.23**.
+The mean of the data without NAs is **10766.19**, the same as before because we use the mean to replace the missing data.

-The median of the data without NAs is **10766.19**, it increased also from **10395**.
+The median of the data without NAs is **10766.19**, it increased slightly from the original.

-Depending of the method used to replace the data, it can change its statistics, in this case the mean became equal to the median of the data and both increased in value.
+Depending of the method used to replace the data, it can change its statistics, in this case the mean became equal to the median of the data and the median increased a little.

 ## Are there differences in activity patterns between weekdays and weekends?